Close Close

 Dear Members of the Monmouth University Community:

-It is with deep sadness that I inform you of the death of one of our students, Dennis Andrew Vaccaro.
-Dennis was a third-year student expecting to complete his computer science degree at the end of the fall 2024 semester.
-He died on Wednesday, June 14, 2023 as a result of injuries sustained in a tragic motorcycle accident in Ocean Township.
+It is with deep sadness that I inform you of the death of one of our students, Madison Rochelle Alfano.
+Madison was a first-year student in the Honors School pursuing a bachelor’s degree in Communication.
+She was also a highly valued member of the University Athletics Equipment student staff.
+She died on Saturday, January 13, 2024 as a result of injuries sustained in an automobile accident.

-The University mourns the tragic and untimely death of a member of our community and extends its deepest sympathies to his family, friends, and fellow student veterans at this most difficult time.
-Flags on campus have been lowered in Dennis’s honor.
+The University grieves the tragic and untimely loss of a member of our community and extends its deepest sympathies to her family, friends, and fellow students at this most difficult time.
+Flags on campus have been lowered in Madison’s honor.

-As the Monmouth University family mourns Dennis’s passing, support services are available for students, faculty and staff at Counseling and Prevention Services (732-571-7517) or the Office of Student Life at 732-571-3417.
+As the Monmouth University family mourns Madison’s passing, support services are available for students, faculty, and staff through Counseling and Prevention Services at 732-571-7517 or the Office of Student Life at 732-571-3417.
+Students can also utilize Uwill services—our mental telehealth provider offering night and weekend support—for free and confidential teletherapy at 833-646-1526.

-Visitation will be held today, June 19th, 2023 from 3 p.m. to 8 p.m. at the Damiano Funeral Home in Long Branch.
-A mass of Christian Burial will be celebrated on Tuesday, June 20, 2023 at 10 a.m.
-Our Lady Star of the Sea Church in Long Branch.
+Visitation will be held on Wednesday, January 17, 2024 from 1 to 5 p.m. and 7 to 10 p.m. at the Scarpaci Funeral Home in Staten Island, New York.
+A Mass of Christian Burial will be celebrated on Thursday, January 18, 2024 at 10 a.m. at Holy Child R.C.
+Church in Staten Island, New York.

 Thank you.